lgibelli/singularity-docs/index.rst

     $ singularity <command> --help
     $ singularity <command> -h

-| Users can also a href=“sec:writehelpdocs">write help docs specific
+| Users can also or for an internal module called an .
+If those help
-  to a container</a> or for an internal module called an a href=”sec:scifapps">app</a>.
-If those help docs exist for a particular container, you can view them like so.
+  docs exist for a particular container, you can view them like so.

 ::